mawadaemad/mawadaemad/README.md

 <h2 align="center">💡 About Me</h2>

 <p align="center">
 I'm passionate about turning data into insights and building meaningful software.
-Currently focused on developing my skills in data analysis, machine learning fundamentals, and data visualization.
+Currently focused on developing my skills in data science, machine learning , and data visualization.
 I enjoy problem-solving and exploring how technology can make a difference.
 </p>

 <br/>